 - Persons with high blood pressure are discouraged against its regular use

-- If you are down with diarrhea or irritable bowel syndrome you must avoid lemon tea.
+- If you are down with diarrhoea or irritable bowel syndrome you must avoid lemon tea.
 Instead you may take plain black tea.

 - If you are using any specific medications for any ailments then you should clarify with your doctor, especially in case of ayurvedic or homeopathic preparations.